epinowcast/epinowcast/README.md

 ## Quick start

-In this quick start we use COVID-19 hospitalisations by date of positive test in Germany available up to the 1st of October 2021 to demonstrate the specification and fitting of a simple nowcasting model using `epinowcast`.
+In this quick start we use COVID-19 hospitalisations by date of positive test and date of test report in Germany available up to the 1st of October 2021 to demonstrate the specification and fitting of a simple nowcasting model using `epinowcast`.
 Examples using more complex models are available in the package vignettes and in the papers linked to in the literature vignette.

 ### Package